simonmonk/PhoBot/README.md

-# spark_photon_bot
+# PhoBot
-A Spark Photon / Core library for the Photon Bot robot controller from MonkMakes
+A Spark Photon / Core library for the PhoBot robot controller shield from MonkMakes